dyhes/zulip/docs/development/setup-advanced.md

 #### Running Git BASH as an administrator

-It is important that you **always run Git BASH with administrator privileges** when working on Zulip code, as not doing so will cause errors in the development environment (such as symlink creation).
+It is important that you **always run Git BASH with administrator privileges** when working on Aloha code, as not doing so will cause errors in the development environment (such as symlink creation).
 You might wish to configure your Git BASH shortcut to always run with these privileges enabled (see this [guide][bash-admin-setup] for how